Is It Possible To Get a False Pregnancy Test? - Baby Chick

 • Using a damaged or expired test

-• Medications that can cause false-negatives
+• Medications that can cause false negatives

-Some Medications Can Cause False Pregnancy Tests
+Medications That Can Cause False Pregnancy Tests

-Since home pregnancy tests measure levels of human chorionic gonadotropin (hCG) hormone in urine, taking medication that contains hCG can cause a false-positive result.6
+Since home pregnancy tests measure levels of hCG hormone in urine, taking medication that contains hCG can cause a false-positive result.6 Drugs containing the hCG hormone that boost fertility may impact pregnancy test results.
+These may include:6

 • Pregnyl